Gwyneth Paltrow's ski collision trial continues with defense

-PARK CITY, Utah (AP) — Gwyneth Paltrow's attorneys are expected to continue relying mostly on experts to mount their defense on Wednesday, the seventh day of the trial over her 2016 ski collision with a 76-year-old retired optometrist.
+PARK CITY, Utah (AP) — Gwyneth Paltrow's attorneys continued to relying mostly on experts to mount their defense on Wednesday, the seventh day of the trial over her 2016 ski collision with a 76-year-old retired optometrist.

 The judge presiding over the trial in Park City has made it clear that he wants Paltrow's defense team to rest their case by Thursday afternoon — in order to give the jury enough time to deliberate and come to a consensus.